kyma-project/kyma/docs/serverless/10-01-failure-to-build-functions.md

   serverless-docker-registry  Bound    pvc-a69b96hc-ahbc-k85d-0gh6-19gkcr4yns4k  30Gi       RWO            standard       23d
   ```

-If the value of the storage does not change, restart a Pod to which this pvc is bound to finish the volume resize.
+If the value of the storage does not change, restart the Pod to which this PVC is bound to finish the volume resize.

 To do this, follow these steps:

-1. List all available pods in the `kyma-system` Namespace:
+1. List all available Pods in the `kyma-system` Namespace:

   ```bash
   kubectl get pods -n kyma-system